Wiki · Individual Player · Last reviewed July 1, 2026

 LSTM and Recurrent Networks

 Schmidhuber's most widely recognized contribution is long short-term memory, introduced with Sepp Hochreiter in the 1990s.
-The 1997 Neural Computation paper described LSTM as a gradient-based method for recurrent neural networks that could preserve information across long time lags, addressing failures of earlier recurrent networks on long-range dependencies.
+The 1996 NeurIPS paper framed the long-time-lag problem in recurrent networks, and the 1997 Neural Computation paper described LSTM as a gradient-based method for recurrent neural networks that could preserve information across long time lags.

-LSTM became one of the standard architectures for sequence modeling before the transformer era.
+LSTM became one of the standard architectures for sequence modeling before the Transformer Architecture era.
 It was used in speech recognition, handwriting recognition, machine translation, language modeling, music modeling, and many other systems where order and memory mattered.
-Later work from Schmidhuber's group and collaborators analyzed LSTM variants and emphasized the importance of the forget gate and output activation in practical architectures.
+Later work from Schmidhuber's group and collaborators analyzed LSTM variants across speech, handwriting, and music tasks and found the forget gate and output activation especially important in practical architectures.

 The importance of LSTM is not only that it worked.
 It gave deep learning a memory mechanism.
 It made neural networks less like static pattern recognizers and more like systems with internal state that could carry information through time.